 If you’re a woman who has never had her period before, learning about a potential unexpected pregnancy might have come as a shock.
 You may have assumed your lack of menstrual cycles meant you were unable to conceive.
 While it may be uncommon, it is possible to become pregnant without having had your period.
-This sudden news can seem life-altering.
-And you may want to take a moment to breathe and settle your emotions.
-It’s understandable that this may be distressing.
-There may be feelings of surprise and anxiety.
-You may not feel prepared for this situation.
-And it’s normal to be confused about what to do after learning you’re pregnant.
+This sudden news can be confusing, distressing, and life-altering.
+It’s normal to feel unprepared and to need time to settle your emotions.
 Where can you go for guidance and relevant information?
 How can you gradually get started with the decision-making process?

-Concerned about a possible pregnancy without ever having your period before?
-Avenue Women’s Center offers free confidential support, relevant services, and reliable information at no cost in our six DuPage County locations.
-Our medical-grade pregnancy tests are accurate just ten days after possible conception.
+Are you concerned about a possible pregnancy even though you’ve never had your period before?
+Avenue Women’s Center offers free and confidential support, relevant services, and reliable information at our five Chicagoland, Illinois locations.
+Our medical-grade pregnancy tests are highly accurate and available at no cost.
 Our expert staff will walk you through your three options of abortion, adoption, and parenting.
-We’ll listen to your unique situation, and answer your questions during a private consultation appointment.
+We’ll listen to your unique situation and answer your questions during a private consultation.

 Call, chat, email, or text us to set up your free services today!